-- officer should have regard to any relevant code in relation to the exercise of those functions or powers. - 19.
+- 19. If an appropriate officer is also exercising an additional and separate function or power, for example, a search for cash under section 289, the appropriate officer should have regard to any relevant code in relation to the exercise of those functions or powers. - 20.
 Appropriate officers should be aware of the legislation and the detail of the particular provisions which they operate under.
 They should seek legal advice and/or guidance where necessary in advance of using the powers.
-This includes the relevant provisions in Northern Ireland rules of court, as appropriate. - 20.
+This includes the relevant provisions in Northern Ireland rules of court, as appropriate. - 21.
 The expectation is that the provisions of the code will apply to all searches carried out under this code.
 However any decision not to follow the code should be carefully considered and noted.